Tshepo-mahao-hub/EventManagementSystem/README.md

-# EventManagementSystem
+Welcome to the **Event Management System**
-The program will allow the users to add a Workshop, add a Seminar , view all events and then exit the program.
+The program will allow the users to:
+ * add a Workshop
+ * add a Seminar
+ * view all Events
+ * exit the Program